micahpotts/TreehouseApp/README.md

 waiting for connections on port 27017
 ```

-5. From the sylApp directory, use node to start the app.
+5. From the TreehouseApp directory, use node to start the app.

 ```
 node app.js
 ```
 The console should respond with
 ```
-Express server is listening on port 3000 db connection succseeful
+Express server is listening on port 3000* (*or your PORT env variable) db connection succseeful
 DB seeded
 ```

 ## Using the app

-After the app is up and running, direct your browser to "localhost:3000"
+After the app is up and running, direct your browser to "localhost:3000*" (*or your PORT env variable)

 ### Application Features